pminasandra/tracktorlive/README.md

 **TracktorLive** is a real-time video tracking and data serving framework designed for lightweight, scriptable tracking of individual animals in behavioral experiments.
-It provides programmatic hooks for processing and chunking tracked data on-the-fly, with minimal boilerplate.
+It provides programmatic hooks for processing and responding to tracked data on-the-fly, with no interaction needed with actual computer vision code.

 The video tracking used in this project emerges from Tracktor::